backstage/backstage/docs/permissions/getting-started.md

 ## Test Permission Policy

-To get help validate the permission framework is setup we'll create a Test Permission Policy:
+To help validate the permission framework is setup we'll create a Test Permission Policy:

 1. Backstage ships with a default Allow All Policy, we want to remove that as it would override our Test Permission Policy.
 To do this remove the following line: